-The General Introduction states that "Quantitative characteristics are those where the expression covers the full range of variations from one extreme to the other.
+The General Introduction states that "Quantitative characteristics are those where the expression covers the full range of variation from one extreme to the other.
 The expression can be recorded on a one-dimensional, continuous or discrete, linear scale.
 The range of expression is divided into a number of states for the purpose of description (e.g. length of stem: very short (1), very short to short (2), short (3), short to medium (4), medium (5), medium to long (6), long (7), long to very long (8), very long (9)).
 The division seeks to provide, as far as is practical, an even distribution across the scale.
 The Test Guidelines do not specify the difference needed for distinctness.
 The states of expression should, however, be meaningful for DUS assessment."

-3.2 Division of Range of Expression into States and Notes

-3.2.1 In the case of quantitative characteristics, it is first necessary to determine the appropriate range to describe the characteristic.
-In general, a standard "1-9" scale (see Section 3.3) is used for quantitative characteristics, but a "limited" range (see Section 3.4) and a "condensed" range have also been accepted (see Section 3.5).
+- 3.2 Division of Range of Expression into States and Notes - 3.2.1 In the case of quantitative characteristics, it is first necessary to determine the appropriate range to describe the characteristic.

-The following extract from document TGP/9/1 explains that, for characteristics for which the comparison between two varieties is performed at the level of Notes (VG, mean of VS), a difference of two notes in the Test Guidelines should represent a clear difference^u:
+The following extract from document TGP/9/1 explains that, for characteristics for which the comparison between two varieties is performed at the level of Notes (VG, mean of VS), a difference of two notes in the Test Guidelines should represent a clear difference:

-[Extract for document TGP/9/1]
+[Extract from document TGP/9/1]

-5.2.3.2.3 Quantitative (QN) characteristics: vegetatively propagated and self-pollinated varieties
+"5.2.3.2.3 Quantitative (QN) characteristics: vegetatively propagated and self-pollinated varieties

-- 5.2.3.2.3.2 [...] it is the intention that the states and Notes in the UPOV Test Guidelines are useful for the assessment of distinctness.
+- [...]
+"5.2.3.2.3.2 [...] it is the intention that the states and Notes in the UPOV Test Guidelines are useful for the assessment of distinctness.
 It is recalled that this section considers the assessment of distinctness based on the information obtained from the growing trial and, therefore, refers to a situation where the states of expression and Notes are obtained for all varieties from the same growing trial in the same year.
 That situation is, in particular, reflected when the General Introduction states that: - "5.4.3 For quantitative characteristics, a difference of two Notes often represents a clear difference, but that is not an absolute standard for assessment of distinctness.
 Depending on factors, such as the testing place, the year, environmental variation or range of expression in the variety collection, a clear difference may be more or less than two Notes.
-Guidance is provided in document TGP/9, 'Examining Distinctness'." - 5.2.3.2.3.3 A difference of two Notes is appropriate if the comparison between two varieties is performed at the level of Notes (VG, mean of VS).
+Guidance is provided in document TGP/9, 'Examining Distinctness'." - "5.2.3.2.3.3 A difference of two Notes is appropriate if the comparison between two varieties is performed at the level of Notes (VG, mean of VS).
 If the difference is only one Note, both varieties could be very close to the same border line (e.g. high end of Note 6 and low end of Note 7) and the difference might not be clear.
-When the comparison is performed at the level of measured values (MG, mean of MS) (see Section 5.2.3.3) a difference smaller that two Notes might represent a clear difference. - 5.2.3.2.3.4 Document TGP/7/1, Annex 3: GN 20, explains that, in the case of quantitative characteristics, it is necessary to determine the appropriate range to describe the characteristic.
+When the comparison is performed at the level of measured values (MG, mean of MS) (see Section 5.2.3.3) a difference smaller that two Notes might represent a clear difference. - Document TGP/7/1, Annex 3: GN 20, explains that, in the case of quantitative characteristics, it is necessary to determine the appropriate range to describe the characteristic.
 In general, a standard "1-9" scale is used, but a "limited" range (Notes 1-5) and a "condensed" range (Notes 1-3) have also been accepted.
-Thus, when deciding on the number of Notes required to establish distinctness, the range of the scale needs to be taken into account.
+Thus, when deciding on the number of Notes required to establish distinctness, the range of the scale needs to be taken into account."